marklogic/nifi/docs/components/controller-service.md

 An instance of the DatabaseClient controller service can be added and made available to processors via the following steps:

-1. Click anywhere on the NiFi canvas so that in the "Operate" panel on the left, a process group is shown as selected.
+1. Right-Click on the desired process group or anywhere on the canvas within the opened desired process group, right-click and select "Controller Services".
-2. Click on the cog icon in the "Operate" panel.
-3. Click on the "Controller Services" tab if it is not already selected.
-4. Click on the plus icon on the right side of the "Controller Services" tab.
+2. Click on the plus icon on the right side of the "Controller Services" page.
-5. In the "Add Controller Service" dialog that appears, enter "MarkLogic".
+3. In the "Add Controller Service" dialog that appears, enter "MarkLogic".
-6. Select the "DefaultMarkLogicDatabaseClientService" item that appears and click "Add".
+4. Select the "DefaultMarkLogicDatabaseClientService 2.0.0" item that appears and click "Add".

-A new, disabled controller service named "DefaultMarkLogicDatabaseClientService" will now be listed in the "Controller Services" tab.
+A new, disabled controller service named "DefaultMarkLogicDatabaseClientService 2.0.0" will now be listed in the "Controller Services" page.
 The service will need to be edited and then enabled in order for it to be used by any of the MarkLogic processors.
-The service can be edited by clicking on the cog icon and can be enabled by clicking on the lightning icon.
+The service can be edited by clicking on the vertical ellipses on the right and can be enabled by clicking on
+"Enable" (lightening icon).

 As an example, for connecting to a MarkLogic REST API app server that uses digest authentication, the following properties would need to be set: